joelburton/Javascript1/function.md

 This passes the newly-defined, anonymous function to the batman function.
 The result is the same, though—it calls that new function `exclamation` and then calls it, printing, in this case, "CAT MAN!".

+While creating function expressions and passing them into as parameters into other functions may seem confusing the first few times you see it, it's worthwhile to study this carefully—this is a common practice in Javascript, as scripts often use this technique.

 Python Functions